SaloniGupta1201/Web-Scraping-Challenge/README.md

 </br>

 ### Step 1 - Scraping

+The initial scraping is conducted by using HTML, CSS, BootStrap, Jupyter Notebook, Python. </br>
+Database - Mongo DB </br>
+Python Libraries - BeautifulSoup, Pandas, and Requests/Splinter,PyMongo. </br>
+App Server - Flask </br>
-The initial scraping is conducted by using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter, and a Jupyter Notebook file called [mission_to_mars](./Mission_to_Mars/mission_to_mars.ipynb) is used to complete all the scraping and analysis tasks.
+Jupyter Notebook file called [mission_to_mars](./Mission_to_Mars/mission_to_mars.ipynb) is used to complete all the scraping and analysis tasks. </br>

 #### NASA Mars News
 I scraped the NASA Mars News Site and collected the latest News Title and Paragraph Text.
 The result looks as follows: